tannerhelland/VBIDEUtils/README.md

 Description
 -----------

 VBIDEUtils is a great add-in for VB 5.0 and VB 6.0.
-With this add-in, you can do :
+With this add-in, you can do:
 	- Code Repository
 				- Store VB Code, Classes, Projects
 				- Store files
 				- Store HTML pages
 				- Store HTML links
 				- Search through all the database
 				- Store VB Scripts
 				- Java Scripts
 				- Java
 				- Icons
 				- Use bookmarks
 				- Enhanced search
 				- Search through all the VB Web sites
 				- Synchronize your local DB with the DB of VBDiamond
 				- Synchronize code with the major VB Code sites
 				- Search for programming books on the Web
 				- Save your code as HTML pages
 				-
 				- .....
 		- Make search through a very extensive Book repository
 	- Indent easily your code, procedure, block, variables
 	- Add comment to your modules and procedures
 	- Find the corresponding ending block instruction
 	- Know all the APIs error name
 	- Clear the debug Window
 	- Change easily the taborder of all your controls
 	- Add customized error handler to your code
 	- Add enhanced error handler to your code with loggin, trace
 	- Show the KeyAscii table to help you coding functions
 	- An assistant to create your messagebox
 	- A Toolbar code generator
 	- Close all the unused windows in the VB IDE
 		- Spy the classname of each windows
 		- An Icon browser
 		- A DBCreator code generator
 		- An ActiveX documentor
 		- Export all code to HTML files (from the VB IDE or the VBCodedatabase)
 		- Import/Export to VCL and DCB files
 		- Export the VB Code from the VB IDE to HTML files
 		- Extract all the strings and translate them directly in the addin for further use of resources String and so internationalize your applications
 	- Change/Modify the tooltips all your controls
 		- Add new procedure/functions/properties easily
 		  with parameters, description....
 		- Get all dependencies of an executable or a VB project
 		- Analyze VB projects
 		- Search all the web in the VB sites directly from the addin
 		- Added a VB project explorer
 		- Profile your VB projects and detect dead code including dead variables, dead procedures...
 		- Add/remove line numbering in your code
 		- Control properties assistant
 		- Accelerator assistant
 		- Generate code to create toolbar at runtime
 		- Get easily code from several VB Code websites on the web
 		- Added an enhanced find in VB projects
 		- Added the automatic creation of connections strings for ADO
 	- Generate automatically DLL Base Adresses
 	- Generate GUID
 	- A lot of of other new features

 VBCodeDatabase is an external application and have exactly the same functions than the Code repository in the VBIDEUtils.
 The database is full compatible.
 It has been created for the users wich don't want the full add-ins, but only the code repository.